mikedelong/kaggle-zestimate/capstone_report.md

 ![](./train-na-counts.png)

 We have kept the columns in the same order, so it is relatively easy to see the differences in the distribution of missing data: in particular it is clear that we have more than ten features for which we have no missing data in the training data set, but we have a fair number of properties in the test data set that have this data missing.

+This suggests that the training data is not entirely a representative sample of the test data, because we are missing some crucial data for some properties that we cannot infer.
+This means there is an unknown lower bound on how far we can reduce the error.

 #### Error data
 We already suspect from the discussion above that the log-error is mostly quite small; it is probably helpful to visualize the log-error to see what the distribution actually looks like.